In defense of the present moment

 10 Mindfulness Exercises To Keep You In The Here And Now

 I could have written from experience here but sometimes, other people just do it better so...I am happy to share a blog post with you from the MindValley blog, on how to stay in the present moment and be here now.
 These are super simple ways to bust out of your mind-numbing, doing-stuff-but-not-really-here routine, and stop the mental chatter that could be doing nothing but blocking you from feeling the peace and clarity you deserve.
-If you want to feel like this chick without actually doing what she is doing, read on.
+If you want to feel like this chick without actually having to get way up on a mountain in the middle of nowhere, read on.

 Here's their excellent article on 10 simple ways to stay present.